 - Initiate call to Response Team members for initial meeting and notify members of date, time and place

 - Keep Response Team and Advisory Committee informed as appropriate

 - Serve as an administrative coordinator with police for emergency calls made to 911

 - Follow up with IC to ensure necessary steps, action, and closure

-- Oversee and direct the development and management of the Civil website
+- Oversee and direct the development and management of the NIH Civil Program website

 - Serve as primary professional support to the Chair of the Civil Advisory Committee